 The Group's operations involve the evaluation, acceptance and management of risk in accordance with its risk appetite.
-The Group has in place an appropriate Risk Management Framework to identify, assess, manage, monitor, mitigate and report on the risks it faces.
-The Risk Management Framework establishes the high-level principles, culture, appetite and approach to risk management in the Group including roles and responsibilities, governance arrangements, and reporting requirements.
+The Group has in place an appropriate Risk Management Framework to identify, assess, manage, monitor, mitigate and report on the high-level principles, culture, appetite and approach to risk management in the Group including roles and responsibilities, governance arrangements, and reporting requirements.
 The Risk Management Framework is reviewed and approved by the Board on an annual basis or as required.